Arthritis and Foot Health

 Footwear and proper posture

-Our choice of footwear also contribute to foot issues.
+Our choice of footwear also contributes to foot issues.
 Tight shoes compress the feet and high heels affect posture and put extra strain on parts of your foot that it is not designed for.
-Supports - like custom orthotics from a podiatrist or those sold over the counter - can help fix imbalances in your gait or posture.
-It is important to have new shoes fit your feet, rather than thinking “but this is the size I’ve always worn.”
+Supports — like custom orthotics from a podiatrist or those sold over the counter — can help fix imbalances in your gait or posture.
+It is important to have new shoes that fit your feet, rather than thinking, “but this is the size I’ve always worn.”
 Shoe sizes often change over time, so either have your foot measured for shoe size or even better, try them on for fit!

 You should also consider how efforts to improve posture or support certain joints could impact other parts of your body, including your feet.
 For example, a knee brace helps support your knee, but can it affect your foot or hip as well?
 Physical therapists can address those concerns.
-They can also help with being fitted for a cane, and teach you how to use it so you're balanced across all the joints in your lower extremity.
+They can also help with being fitted for a cane, and teach you how to use it so you're balanced across all the joints in your lower extremities.

 Need help with aching feet?